InterGenOS/build_003/README.md

   available for the core as well.
 DE scripts will follow suit, along with developing fakeroot scripts for package creation.
 Github currently has our repo, but a dedicated server running Scientific is in the works to snag that job shortly.
-It's been a long road to this point, but there's still loads more to do-  ...stay tuned.
+It's been a long road to this point, and there's still loads more to do-  ...stay tuned.

   **6/25/15** Build 003 is now completely automated - Builds are running on 2 separate i3 machines and an older Core2duo.
 The grub configuration routine (more of a 'hack'